 I think the first thing you need to ask yourself is, what are you trying to get out of school?
 You can’t decide if school is right for you until you figure out what are you expecting to get out of it.
-Unrealistic expectations are the reason that audio engineering school can leave a lot of students with a sour taste in their mouth.
-Not because of what the school offers, but because their expectations were unrealistic.
+Unrealistic expectations are the reason that audio engineering schools can leave a lot of students with a sour taste in their mouths.
+Not because of what the school offers but because their expectations were unrealistic.
 If your expectations are to go to audio school, intern at a studio, and receive an offer for a full time job, you should just forget about recording music professionally.
-This sentiment resonates with me because I was a naive 18 year-old with big dreams.
-I didn’t exactly think I’d immediately go from student to professional engineer, but I also didn’t know that the chances of that happening were astronomical, when they probably were.
-I thought there would be more opportunity to gain full time employment then there was.
+This sentiment resonates with me because I was a naive 18 year old with big dreams.
+I didn’t exactly think I’d immediately go from student to professional engineer, but I also didn’t know that the chances of that happening were astronomical when they probably were.
+I thought there would be more opportunity to gain full time employment than there was.
 Granted, I went to school during the worst time to get into audio engineering.
 It’s hard not to put blame anywhere else but on myself because of my unrealistic expectations.
-If only I had done my research and gone into school and with more reasonable expectations I might have not only enjoyed my time there more but would’ve gotten more out of it.
+If only I had done my research and gone to school with more reasonable expectations, I might have not only enjoyed my time there more but would’ve gotten more out of it.

-Going to audio school puts you in an environment with other audio engineers, producers, musicians and a type of atmosphere you won’t experience anywhere else.
-Attending school puts you in a position to make friends with people who are also trying to do what you want to do and this can turn into something bigger.
-This is something that nothing else can replace and without a doubt the most significant negative of skipping school.
-I’ve mentioned networking as things they don’t teach you in audio school, but it’s really because networking skills are difficult if not impossible to teach in a traditional sense.
+Going to audio school puts you in an environment with other audio engineers, producers, and musicians and a type of atmosphere you won’t experience anywhere else.
+Attending school puts you in a position to make friends with people who are also trying to do what you want to do, and this can turn into something bigger.
+This is something that nothing else can replace and, without a doubt, the most significant negative of skipping school.
+I’ve mentioned networking as things they don’t teach you in audio school, but it’s really because networking skills are difficult, if not impossible, to teach in a traditional sense.
 You can work on your social skills, but some of us are innately better than others.
-Teachers can tell you to network and that networking is important but establishing relationships with people and making friends is different.
+Teachers can tell you to network, and that networking is important but establishing relationships with people and making friends is different.
 If you’re well liked you’re just more likely to be successful, people want to help you if they like you.
-I think my words were misconstrued last time in thinking that I’m saying you should use people, you shouldn’t.
+I think my words were misconstrued last time in thinking that I’m saying you should use people.
+You shouldn’t.
 I’m saying make friends and work with your peers– you never know what these relationships develop into.
 Like it or not, careers are made on who you know, and there is no better environment to meet people than in school.

 Many audio and art schools are for profit and have significant marketing campaigns.
 My issue isn’t with the school’s teaching audio but with the targeted advertising.
 It seems a bit predatory to target young, mostly naive, creatives trying to make what they love their livelihood.
 The advertisements are on popular radio stations or in magazines where they show pictures of students in big studios with expensive microphones.
 Sure they look cool, but is it meant to make me believe that it’s a good investment and a good education?
 A part of me feels that schools should be morally and ethically responsible for making sure that there are enough jobs for the students they are sending out into the field.

-Now I’m sure a lot of you are saying, well how is that possible?
+Now I’m sure a lot of you are saying, well, how is that possible?
 Is it a dying industry?
-When I say dying industry I mean the structure there is no longer cushy gigs with full time benefits at a studio recording music.
+When I say dying industry, I mean the structure there are no longer cushy gigs with full time benefits at a studio recording music.
 There are jobs.
 It’s just not going to be as stable and easy as landing a single job.
 You’ll have to find work in multiple different places, doing various different things.
-The only way an audio engineer, or musician or any creative can survive is by doing a lot of different things.
+The only way an audio engineer, musician, or any creative can survive is by doing many different things.
 You have to spread yourself out in as many ways as possible.
-Teach lessons, work corporate gigs, weddings, broadcast, start a business, write for a website, etc there are a lot of different ways to make money from audio.
+Teach lessons, work corporate gigs, weddings, broadcast, start a business, write for a website, etc. there are a lot of different ways to make money from audio.

 I still can’t answer that for you.
-The good news is, if you made it this far I think you’ll have a much better perspective on what to expect and in return be able to make a better decision.
-I will end with saying that whether going to school is the right decision for you, I don’t believe it’s ever a sound investment.
-In this field a degree does not make you more money as it does in other industries where you could justify the cost of tuition.
+The good news is if you made it this far, I think you’ll have a much better perspective on what to expect and, in return, be able to make a better decision.
+I will end by saying that whether going to school is the right decision for you, I don’t believe it’s ever a sound investment.
+In this field, a degree does not make you more money as it does in other industries where you could justify the cost of tuition.